 This is another special Kronecker product preconditioner by constraining $\pmb Q_1$ to be a diagonal matrix, and $\pmb Q_2$ to be an upper triangular matrix with positive diagonal entries.
 We call it a scaling-and-whitening preconditioner since it resembles a preconditioner that scales the output features and whitens the input features.
 Again, the input feature vector $\pmb x$ must be augmented with $1$ such that the whitening operation forms a Lie group represented by upper triangular matrices with $1$ being its last diagonal entry.
 This is a subgroup of $\pmb Q_2$ as we have no need to fix $\pmb Q_2$'s last diagonal entry to $1$.

-It is not possible to enumerate all kinds of Lie groups suitable for preconditioner learning.
-For example, Kronecker product preconditioner with form $\pmb Q = \pmb Q_3\otimes \pmb Q_2\otimes \pmb Q_1$ could be suitable for preconditioning gradients of a third order tensor.
+It is not possible to enumerate all kinds of Lie groups suitable for constructing preconditioners.
+For example, Kronecker product preconditioner with form $\pmb Q = \pmb Q_3\otimes \pmb Q_2\otimes \pmb Q_1$ could be used for preconditioning gradients of a third order tensor.
 The normalization and whitening groups are just two special cases of the groups with the form shown in (\ref{new_group}), and there are numerous more choices having sparsities between that of these two.
-Regardless of the detailed form of $\pmb Q$, all such preconditioners share the same form of learning rule shown in (\ref{normalized_Q_learn}).
-Without much tuning effort, they all can be efficiently learned using natural or relative gradient descent with normalized step size.
+Regardless of the detailed form of $\pmb Q$, all such preconditioners share the same form of learning rule shown in (\ref{normalized_Q_learn}), and they all can be efficiently learned using natural or relative gradient descent without much tuning effort.